ccb-hms/ontology-mapper-evaluation/README.md

 ### Inputs
 The inputs needed for the comparison are:

-- `data/gwascatalog_metadata.tsv`: table containing the GWAS Catalog metadata, downloaded on 2024-02-06.
+- `data/gwascatalog_metadata.tsv`: the GWAS Catalog metadata table, downloaded on 2024-02-06.
 - `data/efo_entailed_edges.tsv`: table containing all pairs of entailed subsumptions between terms in EFO.

 ### Outputs